Optimal distance query reconstruction for graphs without long induced cycles: Introduction

 Of course, by asking the oracle the distance between every pair $(u,v)$ of vertices in $G$, we can completely reconstruct the edge set as $E = \{ \{u,v\} \mid d(u,v) = 1 \}$.
-This implies a trivial upper bound of $O(|V|^2)$ on the query complexity.
-Unfortunately, this upper bound is tight in general.
-For example, the clique $K_n$ is indistinguishable from $K_n$ minus an edge $\{u,v\}$: every query answer is the same for both graphs except for the pair $(u,v)$.
-Thus, any algorithm would need $\Omega(|V|^2)$ queries to reconstruct these graphs.
-This trivial upper bound happens to be tight even on sparse graphs such as trees (see \cref{fig:stars}).
-The core of this problem is in fact high degree vertices and therefore we will restrict our attention to connected $n$-vertex graphs of maximum degree $\Delta$, as has also been done in earlier work.
+This implies a trivial upper bound of $\binom{|V|}2$ on the query complexity.
+Unfortunately, this upper bound can be tight.
+For example, the clique $K_n$ is difficult to distinguish from $K_n$ minus an edge: if the missing edges is $\{u,v\}$, then the only query answer that is different is then one for the pair $(u,v)$.
+Thus, all pairs need to be queried before $K_n$ is reconstructed.
+The core of this problem is in fact high degree vertices \cite{reyzin2007learning} (see \cref{fig:stars}) and therefore we will restrict our attention to connected $n$-vertex graphs of maximum degree $\Delta$, as has also been done in earlier work.